 GloFish® Fluorescent Fish Care

-Aside from their brilliant color, GloFish® fluorescent fish are the same as non-fluorescent fish.
-This includes everything from general care and temperature preferences, to growth rate and life expectancy.
+GloFish are like their non-fluorescent counterparts, just with a brighter disposition.
+They are exactly the same in terms of care, including everything from general care and temperature preferences to water quality and nutritional needs.
 With a little care and attention, your fish will be a happy, healthy companion for years to come.

 The following tips are general suggestions to help ensure a great experience for both you and your GloFish.
 Please contact your local pet supply retailer with any questions or concerns related to your GloFish fluorescent fish care.
 (For additional general information on aquarium care and maintenance, please visit AquariumOwner.com)